Everyone has a voice

 In every school and workplace

-A school’s delegate is the elected leader of the union in the school.
+A school’s delegate is the elected leader of the Union in the school.
 Larger schools will have a lead delegate and a number of associate delegates, based on the number of members in the school.
-CTU members who do not work at one school are represented by citywide delegates from the same functional group — a grouping of educators who work at similar jobs.
+CTU members who do not work at one school — including PSRP categories like school clerks — are represented by citywide delegates from the same functional group — a grouping of educators who work at similar jobs.
 Delegates serve three-year terms, although they are often initially elected to fill a vacancy in the middle of the term.
 In charter schools, “building representatives” serve essentially the same role as a delegate and also serve in the House of Delegates.

 Delegates also convene the Professional Problems Committee and usually lead PPC meetings with the principal.
-Every month, all the delegates throughout the city meet at the House of Delegates to confer with officers and staff and to make decisions about the direction of the union.
-Many delegates hold a union meeting in their school following the HOD to report back.
+Every month, all the delegates throughout the city meet at the House of Delegates to confer with officers and staff and to make decisions about the direction of the Union.
+Most delegates hold a Union meeting in their school following the HOD to report back.
 In addition, delegates are responsible for managing school-wide votes, such as voting for your testing schedule, flexible prep schedule or other contract issues.

 Delegates do not work alone.
 In order to facilitate this work, committees of CTU members work in the school to combine their efforts and ensure both that every voice is heard and that everyone stands up for all.
 The Professional Problems Committee is the chief body that brings together members in the school to hear from and defend one another.
 The PPC meets with the principal every month to bring concerns to them and negotiate solutions to problems, to resolve violations of our contract, and to ensure that the principal’s plans do not infringe on members’ rights or the healthy functioning of the school.